Husband of Limerick Euromillions winner Dolores McNamara dies

 In the first few years after Ms McNamara’s jackpot win, the couple had to invest in extensive security measures at their home, because of concerns for their safety and the safety of members of their family.
 Reports at the time suggested that they had received kidnap threats.

-Mr McNamara is survived by his wife Dolores; the couple’s sons Gary, Dean, Lee, daughters Dawn, Kim and Kevanne, and nine grandchildren.
+Mr McNamara is survived by his wife Dolores; the couples three sons Gary, Dean, Lee, and three daughters Dawn, Kim and Kevanne, and nine grandchildren.